NickyBleiel/discovery-icp/getting-started-tool.md

 In this short tutorial, we introduce the {{site.data.keyword.dcp_short}} tooling and go through the process of creating a private data collection and searching it.
 {: shortdesc}

-If you prefer to work in the API, see [Getting started with the API](/docs/services/discovery-icp/getting-started.html#gs-api).
+If you prefer to work in the API, see [Getting started with the API](/docs/services/discovery-icp?topic=discovery-icp-gs-api).
 {: tip}

 ## Before you begin
 {: #before-you-begin-tool}

 You need a service instance to start.
-An administrator must install the service as described in [Installing and configuring Watson Assistant Discovery Extension](/docs/services/discovery-icp/install.html#install).
+An administrator must install the service as described in [Installing and configuring Watson Assistant Discovery Extension](/docs/services/discovery-icp?topic=discovery-icp-install).

 <!-- Remove the text marked `download` after there's no g-s tab in the catalog dashboard -->

 If a {{site.data.keyword.dcp_short}} service instance is already installed, you're all set with these prerequisites.
-Go to [Step 1](/docs/services/discovery-icp/getting-started-tool.html#launch-the-tooling).
+Proceed to Step 1.

 ## Step 1: Launch the tooling
 {: #launch-the-tooling}